 Spring Ahead (Currently available at SMCC and EMCC)

-Seniors at selected high schools may be eligible for Spring Ahead.
+Seniors at selected high schools may be eligible for Spring Ahead, available.
 In this unique early college model, seniors spend their final spring semester on the local community college campus with a full-time schedule.
 Spring Ahead students finish high school and start college at the same time with support from a dedicated college coach and peer cohort, tuition-free ad with a book allowance.
 Students must meet all high school and college requirements and have the recommendation of their high school.
 Contact your school counseling office to see if your school participates.